terrytaylorbonn/terrytaylorbonn.github.io/about.markdown

 ### My original project plan

 is shown below.
-I completed parts 1-4, and then decided that it was time to move on (I had doubts about finding a job building drones anywhere or even volunteer work buildings drones in Ukraine).
+I completed parts 1-4, and then got distracted by LLMs and agentic AI.

 | Wiki project part (stage) | Activities |
 |-------|--------|